Canada Research Chairs Program - Equity, Diversity & Inclusion Action Plan

 5.2 We have designated EDI awareness and practice as being core leadership competencies and an objective for the CRC EDI program.
 Leaders will have accountabilities to ensure equity, diversity and inclusion are advanced throughout the institution.

 Western has embedded EDI-related policies, principles and best practices into various aspects of our Excellence in Leadership at Western Program.
 This development program is for academic and research leaders, as well as administrative leaders.
-EDI awareness and accountabilities for human rights, equity and accessibility have been incorporated into a half-day learning session called “Supervisor Responsibilities: What a Western Leader Needs to Know” (offered 5 times in 2019).
+EDI awareness and accountabilities for human rights, equity and accessibility have been incorporated into a half-day learning session called “Supervisor Responsibilities: What a Western Leader Needs to Know”.
 Additionally, an online training module on ‘Leadership Recruitment at Western’ was developed in 2019, which includes a special focus on EDI-related best practices in hiring.

 Key Objective 6: Equity Training for All Faculty

 6.1 Since 2017, equity training, incorporating the CRC Unconscious Bias Module, has been provided to CRC search committee members, academic leaders and administrators.
 This training is on-going to ensure all individuals involved in CRC recruitments and appointments have the opportunity to participate.
 During the summer of 2018, Equity & Human Rights services extended this training for all appointments committee members.
-The current Collective Agreement broadens this training to include a requirement that a minimum of one member of each Appointments Committee, Promotion & Tenure Committee and Annual Performance Evaluation Committee be trained and serve as that Committee’s Equity Representative.
-To facilitate this requirement, additional training during the summer and fall of 2019 was conducted and open to all members of these committees.
-This training will continue in 2020.
+The current Collective Agreement broadens this training to include a requirement that a minimum of one member each of Appointments committees, Search committees, Promotion, Tenure and Continuing Status committees, Annual Performance Evaluation Committees and Chair/Director Selection committees be trained and serve as that Committee’s Equity Representative.
+To facilitate this requirement, additional training during the summer and fall of 2019, 2020 and 2021 continues.
 A full description of training activities is included in the Management and Allocation of Canada Research Chairs section.

 Information about Western's Management of Canada Research Chair Allocations can be found at Management of CRC Allocations.

 The collection of equity data is crucial as we work towards achieving and maintaining an equitable representation of designated group members in Western’s workforce and amongst our Canada Research Chair holders.
-As such, Western collects equity data from both CRC applicants, as well as Chair holders.
+As such, Western collects data on equity seeking groups which includes CRC applicants, as well as Chair holders.
 In both cases, survey recipients are asked whether or not they self-identify as belonging to one or more of the designated groups: women, members of racialized groups/visible minorities, Indigenous peoples and/or persons with disabilities.

-At Western, Equity and Human Rights Services (EHRS) is responsible for collecting, maintaining and reporting on the equity data collected by the University.
-EHRS is also charged with maintaining the confidentiality of this data and facilitating its use for employment equity purposes.
+At Western, the Office of Equity, Diversity and Inclusion is currently responsible for collecting, maintaining and reporting on the equity data collected by the University.
+The Office of Equity, Diversity and Inclusion is also charged with maintaining the confidentiality of this data and facilitating its use for employment equity purposes.
 Additionally, survey recipients are provided with the direct contact information for this office to ensure that any questions about the survey can be addressed.

 Canada Research Chair Holder Equity Data

-Successful nominees to a CRC position receive an email requesting their participation in Western’s employment equity survey (Appendix B (PDF)).
+Successful nominees to a CRC position receive an email requesting their participation in Western’s employment equity survey (see Appendix B).
 All employees of the university (staff and faculty) are strongly encouraged to complete this confidential survey.
 Individuals can choose to complete the survey either online through Western’s web portal or by completing a paper copy of the survey.
 While completion of the survey is voluntary, the University encourages participation through a series of follow up reminder emails requesting the participation of any non-respondents to the survey.

 A detailed description of the current environment at Western is provided under the tab "Current Provisions for EDI at Western".
 Information regarding the primary contacts for equity concerns and/or complaints, how concerns and/or complaints are managed and the mechanism of how these concerns and/or complaints are managed is documented under the following sections of Western University Transparency and Accountability Requirements :